Beauty, Modesty, and Immersion: Reflecting on My Experiences in Tanzania

 Now after almost a week of being home, I’ve adjusted to humidity and to living with my little brother who insists on singing every other sentence.
 I’m happy to be home.
 I’m happy, but not completely content.
 Now that I have stepped so far out of my comfort zone, I feel a little bored with the mundane tasks of my everyday life in the U.S. I am already thinking of where I will travel to next.

 I am also constantly thinking of the amazing friends I left behind.
 I have already been imagining ways in which they could come visit me in the States.
-I would love to show them around my corner of the globe.
+In fact, I would love to show them around my corner of the globe.

 The young adults that I taught at Tumekuja Secondary School in Zanzibar, Tanzania, have left such a huge impact on me.
 They have taught me just as much, if not more than I taught them.
 They taught me that I do not want to study the world from a book and then get a job “solving” the problems of the world from behind a desk.
 All I can do (and want to do) is lend a hand.